 Activities involving educational services to foreign nationals may require a license.
 Such activities can include: military training; academic services to a sanctioned countries, their nationals or individuals / entities in these countries.

-The Office of Compliance and Risk Management at NYUAD is located at C2 W020, for additional guidance.
+Consult the Office of Compliance and Risk Management at NYUAD for additional guidance.

-The simple answer is, it is not an issue.
-However, authorization from the U.S. Government to engage in the activity may be required.
-Before you enter into any type of agreement, whether formally with a contract or informally through email or a handshake, please talk with the Office of Compliance and Risk Management.
+The simple answer is, yes.
+Authorization from the U.S. Government to engage in the activity may be required.
+Before you enter into any type of agreement, whether formally with a contract or informally through email or a handshake, please talk with the Office of Compliance and Risk Management (OCRM).
 Together with the Office of General Counsel, they will assist in determining if the activity will require authorization from the U.S. Government.

 NOTE: If authorization is required for your activity, the application process by the U.S. Government can take 6 months, or longer.
 There is no expedited service option available.
 The reason for the extensive time frame is due to inter-agency review by the U.S. Government.
 Also, there is no guarantee that authorization will be granted.
 The activity cannot take place until the authorization is received in-hand or it will be considered a violation of U.S. laws and regulations.